 Easy Ways Keep Heat from Escaping Your Bishop Home Posted January 15, 2016 When it gets cold in Bishop, the last thing you want to have to be worried about is sustaining a comfortable home.
-If everything were perfect, it would be mindless and you'd be relaxing on the couch enjoying the comfy warmth of your home and not thinking twice about what's going on outside.
-Of course it may not be that easy, and there are a few things that could be occurring in your home that could end up with you scheduling furnace repair or trying to decipher why your bill is so high.
+If everything were perfect, it would be mindless and you'd be relaxing on the couch enjoying the comfy warmth of your home and not thinking twice about what's taking place outside.
+Of course it may not be that easy, and there are a few things that could be occurring in your home that could end up with you setting up furnace repair or trying to decipher why your bill is so high.
 There are a host of causes for a surge in your energy costs, but these are three of the more common ones we typically hear about at Bishop Heating & Air Conditioning.
 Heat is leaking out through the glass of your windows - when hot air touches the cold glass on your windows, that air loses some of its heat.
 To help decrease the effect that the glass has on your comfy home, be sure you're closing your drapes during the evening hours and only opening drapes on windows receiving light during the day.
-Lack of attic insulation - if your home is older, there's a chance that it doesn't have enough insulation.
+Lack of attic insulation - if your home is older, there's a chance that it lacks insulation.
 Of course this means you may be losing heat through your attic, which as a result makes your furnace work harder, and may eventually lead to the need for a furnace repair.
 You can easily take a look and see if you have the right amount of insulation by looking in your attic to see if the insulation is below or even with the joists.
-If it is, you probably need more insulation.
-Gaps in windows and doors - sometimes these gaps are more obvious and visible to the naked eye or substantial enough to feel drafts coming in, but sometimes that may not be the situation.
-Take a closer look at all of your windows and doors to figure out whether you need to add weather stripping to take care of those gaps.
-Just like it is with attic insulation, window and door gaps may make your furnace work more than it needs to, potentially increasing the chance that you'll need furnace repair.
-We hope these couple tips can help you identify any problem-spaces in your home that could be inhibiting the comfort of your home.
+If it is, you likely need more insulation.
+Gaps in windows and doors - sometimes these gaps are more obvious and visible to the naked eye or substantial enough to feel drafts sneaking in, but sometimes that may not be the situation.
+Take a closer look at all of your windows and doors to determine whether you need to add weather stripping to take care of those gaps.
+Just like it is with attic insulation, window and door gaps may make your furnace work more than it needs to, potentially upping the chance that you'll need furnace repair.
+We hope these three tips can help you uncover any problem-spaces in your home that could be inhibiting the comfort of your home.
 If you have any questions about furnaces, furnace repair or other ways to reduce heat-loss, give us a call at 760-784-9034.